pdp2shirts/FAS-ansible-use-cases/docs/index.rst

 -------

 This project is a community effort to promote Network and Security automation and is maintained by F5 Business Development (BD).
-For anyfeature requests or issues, feel free to open an `issue <https://github.com/f5alliances/f5_ansible_use_cases/issues>`_ and we will give our best effort to address it.
+For anyfeature requests or issues, feel free to open an `issue <https://github.com/f5devcentral/FAS-ansible-use-cases/issues>`_ and we will give our best effort to address it.

 .. note::

-   Need help with automating use cases not present here - `Open a request <https://github.com/f5alliances/f5_ansible_use_cases/issues>`_
+   Need help with automating use cases not present here - `Open a request <https://github.com/f5devcentral/FAS-ansible-use-cases/issues>`_

 .. toctree::
    :glob:
    :maxdepth: 2
    :hidden:

-   01-deploy-redirect-readme.rst
+   Deploy-SSL-enabled-App-service-readme.rst
-   02-certificate-replacement-readme.rst
+   Certificate-replacement-readme.rst
-   03-waf-policy-manipulation-readme.rst
+   F5-WAF-(XML)-Policy-Management-readme.rst
-   04-enable-disable-pool-members-readme.rst
+   enable-disable-pool-members-readme.rst
    05-install-as3-readme.rst